 A module that students must take as part of their programme.
+Compulsory modules cannot be replaced with alternative modules.

 Credits

 Credit points awarded under Credit Accumulation and Transfer Scheme (CATS) or the European Credit Transfer System (ECTS).
 All modules have a credit value, and a certain amount of credits must be taken and passed at any level to progress to the next level or to complete an award.